CTU-IIG/thermocam-pcb/README.md

 You can change between these views by pressing Tab.

-### Enable point tracking
+### Point tracking

-Tracking is enabled by `-t` and forbids the entering of points via `-e`.
-The points to track and the reference image to compare to can be entered via `-p`.
+Point tracking allows to track positions of points of interest (POI) even when the board or camera moves.
+The POIs to track are specified via a reference image.
+You can create the reference image with POIs
+by:

+    ./build/thermocam-pcb --enter-poi=points.json

+The result can be later viewed by:

+    ./build/thermocam-pcb -s points.json

+The POIs can be edited by:

+	./build/thermocam-pcb -p points.json --enter-poi=points.json

+To enable point tracking use `-p` together with the `-t` switch.
+Several tracking modes can be specified via an optional argument:
+- `-t`: Synchronous tracking of every frame; most likely decreases frame rate.
+- `-tonce`: Tracking is applied only to the first grabbed frame;
+	for later frames POI location remains constant.
+- `-tbg`: Tracking is computed in background.
+This results in full frame rate, but when the board/camera moves, POI-related data may be incorrect for a few frames.

 ### Detect heat source locations in a defined area